 The act of giving lei symbolizes the spirit of Aloha (love, honor, celebration, friendship, etc).
 In Hawaii lei are worn and many times given during hula performances, May Day performances, graduations, birthdays, anniversaries, and the list goes on… You may have seen some crazy photos of graduation ceremonies where the graduates are completely covered in lei from their shoulders to the tops of their heads.
 This outpour of aloha is just one prime example of what the gift of lei means.

 When it comes to making lei, you are only limited to your imagination.
-The plumeria is one of the more common flower (pua) used to string lei.
+The plumeria is one of the more common flowers (pua) used to string lei.
 They are beautiful, fragrant, and found nearly everywhere around the island.
 The downside of using this pua for lei is that they do not last for very long compared to other flowers.

 Make Your Own Plumeria Lei

-Approximately 50-60 flowers per lei depending on how long you want your lei
+- Approximately 50-60 flowers per lei depending on how long you want your lei

-A tub or large bowl about ¾ full of water
+- A tub or large bowl about ¾ full of water

-A towel or newspaper/paper towel
+- A towel or newspaper/paper towel

-Thread or dental floss
+- Thread or dental floss

-1. Pick your plumeria.
+- Pick your plumeria.
 Be sure to stay away from picking any with brown edges.

-2. Soak them in your tub/bowl of water for about 5 to 10 minutes.
+- Soak them in your tub/bowl of water for about 5 to 10 minutes.
 This is done to wash off the milky, sticky sap that can otherwise irritate your skin.

-3. Drain the water and spread your pua on the towel or newspaper/paper towels.
+- Drain the water and spread your pua on the towel or newspaper/paper towels.

-4. Measure and cut your thread (or dental floss) to the desired length plus another 6-8 inches.
+- Measure and cut your thread (or dental floss) to the desired length plus another 6-8 inches.
 Although it is not necessary some like to double the string.

-5. String the needle and tie off the opposite side of the string about 3-4 inches from the end.
+- String the needle and tie off the opposite side of the string about 3-4 inches from the end.
 Once you start stringing your pua the knot you just tied should keep them strung.

-6. Let’s get stringing!
+- Let’s get stringing!
 Insert the needle through the center of the face of the flower and pull the pua to the knotted end of your string.
 Continue this all step until you have filled your string with pua leaving about 3-4 inches between the back of the last flower and the needle eye.

-7. Remove the needle and tie both ends together and trim off any excess string.
+- Remove the needle and tie both ends together and trim off any excess string.

-8. Lei someone!
+- Lei someone!

-So there you have it!
 Even if you are not physically in Hawaii you can still celebrate May Day Hawaii style from wherever in the world you are.
 Share the Aloha!